yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2021/index.md

 `Pokémon Let’s Go Eevee/Pikachu` may disconnect the emulated controller, or fail to recognise the connection.
 By [applying a delay to this process](https://github.com/yuzu-emu/yuzu/pull/5805), [german77](https://github.com/german77) improves the stability of input emulation for this series of games.
-Handheld or single Joy-Con input modes are still needed to play this game, be sure to check your input settings in `Emulation > Configure… > Controls.
-Swap the default Pro Controller to, for example, Handheld`.
+Handheld or single Joy-Con input modes are still needed to play this game, be sure to check your input settings in `Emulation > Configure… > Controls`.
+Swap the default Pro Controller to, for example, Handheld.

 Users discovered that some games may continue to send vibration signals, this is due to the game never sending a 0 amplitude signal.
 [Morph](https://github.com/Morph1984) fixes those erroneous vibrations by [adding a 1 second maximum time for any vibration.](https://github.com/yuzu-emu/yuzu/pull/5800)

 In a double combo, [Morph](https://github.com/Morph1984) and [german77](https://github.com/german77) hit us with fixes regarding Handheld mode.
-[A wrong behaviour regarding player 1 was addressed](https://github.com/yuzu-emu/yuzu/pull/5743), which used to result in input changes not saving, especially in handheld mode.
+[A wrong behaviour regarding player 1 was addressed](https://github.com/yuzu-emu/yuzu/pull/5743), which used to result in input changes not saving, especially in Handheld mode.
-[A check was added to ensure handheld mode is connected](https://github.com/yuzu-emu/yuzu/pull/5757) only in the correct `npad_index` value.
+[A check was added to ensure Handheld mode is connected](https://github.com/yuzu-emu/yuzu/pull/5757) only in the correct `npad_index` value.

 Holding a button would sometimes stutter, resulting in unstable behaviour.
 [Morph](https://github.com/Morph1984) [adds a new method to check the duration of the press or hold of the buttons](https://github.com/yuzu-emu/yuzu/pull/5366), resulting in stable behaviour.